arifazeem/devops-fortune/README.md

 ####   Deploy Using Terraform
 The Terrform script will create VPC with 4 subnets.
 2 Subnets will be private and 2 subnets will be public.
 In Private subnet EKS cluster and worker node will be created.
 In public Subnet Bastion VM will be created though which we will be accessing EKS cluster.
-Other resoucres that will be created with this terraform are bastion vm, natgateway, Internet gateway security group.
+Other resoucres that will be created with this terraform are bastion vm, natgateway, Internet gateway security group,Iam Policy and roles.
 Please follow the below digram for better understing

 Initialize and Apply Terraform Configuration